 To turn the Panic Alarm feature on or off, press and hold the PANIC button on the RKE transmitter for at least one second and release.
-When the Panic Alarm is on, the headlights and park lights will flash, the horn will pulse on and off, and the Illuminated Entry system (if equipped) will turn on.
+When the Panic Alarm is on, the headlights turn on, the park lights will flash, the horn will pulse on and off, and the Illuminated Entry system (if equipped) will turn on.